-Many of us go online, copy or download images, videos, audio, or text and use them in presentations, reports or online posts.
+Many of us go online to copy or download images, videos, audio, or text and use them in presentations, reports or online posts.
 With the abundance of materials on the internet, it’s so easy to do this and assume that these resources are ours for the taking.

 But did you know that if you’re not careful, you can be held liable for copyright infringement?